ARTbio/startbio/docs/Run-Galaxy/SocksProxy.md

 Access your cloud Galaxy server by typing in your browser `http://localhost:80`

-**Note** that is access address is different from the one used when setting a SOCKS proxy.
+**Note** that this address is different from the one used when setting a SOCKS proxy.